 Hoa mount

 Tho Mount impresses with its steep cliffs.
-This place has very few trees, located in the north of Marble Mountains.
-East of Tho Mount there is a cave about 20m deep, however the entrance is very narrow.
-In addition, there is also Bo De cave, known by another name as “Da Chong Mountain Tunnel”.
-It is a historical relic, once a hiding place and place of activities for ancient revolutionary soldiers.
+This place, located in the north of the Marble Mountains, has very few trees.
+East of Tho Mount, there is a cave about 20m deep; the entrance is very narrow.
+In addition, there is the Bo De cave, also known as “Da Chong Mountain Tunnel”.
+It is a historical relic, once a hiding place and a place of activities for ancient revolutionary soldiers.

 Tho Mount

-Currently this place still retains traces of Champa architecture.
+Currently, this place still retains traces of Champa architecture.
 At the foot of the mountain are Long Hoa and Hue Quang pagodas.

 Attractive destinations not to be missed at Marble Mountains